skywhisperz/VideoCompressionTool/README.md

 ### macOS

 **The script is coded for Windows.
 That means that the script may not work first try and you may need to adjust it so it works correctly on your computer.
-I'll make a macOS version soon.**<br><br>
+I'll make a macOS version soon.**<br>

 1.- Download and install Python from the official Python website.<br><br>
 2.- Install FFmpeg through Homebrew (`brew install ffmpeg`).
 If you do not have Homebrew, install it from [here](https://brew.sh/).<br><br>
 3.- Run the script with `python3 VideoCompressionTool.py`, or `python3 main.py`.<br><br>
-4.- Compress your videos idk
+4.- Compress your videos idk<br><br>
 5.- Enjoy!

 ### Linux